-Canadian Health Technology Assessment (HTA) agency CADTH has recently published a "Horizon Scan" naming health technology trends with expected large impact on Canada that have the potential to harness large volumes of data, improve clinical workflows, and bring accessible health care closer people everywhere.
-With Canada's spot in the top 20 most innovative countries in the world we can attempt to extrapolate the trends to what we can eventually expect on a global scale as well.
-Interestingly, a half of these trends were directly related to diagnostics.
+The Canadian Health Technology Assessment (HTA) agency CADTH released a "Horizon Scan" identifying health tech trends set to significantly impact Canada.
+These trends aim to leverage data, enhance clinical workflows, and promote accessible healthcare for all.
+With Canada's spot in the top 20 most innovative countries in the world, we can attempt to extrapolate the trends to what we can eventually expect on a global scale as well.
+Interestingly, half of these trends were directly related to diagnostics.
 Let's take a closer look at those.

-"The emergence of whole genome sequencing (or more commonly, sequencing of protein-coding regions) will be disruptive and transformative to the Canadian health care landscape", CADTH states.
+According to CADTH, "The emergence of whole genome sequencing (or more commonly, sequencing of protein-coding regions) will be disruptive and transformative to the Canadian health care landscape."
 We at ambiom expect with great certainty this will eventually pertain to all other regions of the world.
-This is owing to sequencing dramatically increasing in speed, precision and portability whilst significantly decreasing in price.
-According to CADTH, molecular and genomic testing has the potential to have a major impact on routinizing precision medicine in health care of Canada.
+This is owing to sequencing dramatically increasing in speed, precision, and portability whilst significantly decreasing in price.
+According to CADTH, molecular and genomic testing has the potential to have a major impact on routinizing precision medicine in health care in Canada.

-Long gone are the days of one-size-fits all when it comes to approach to therapy.
-One of the hallmarks of ongoing personalization of medicine is emergence and development of companion diagnostics.
+Long gone are the days of one-size-fits-all when it comes to approaching therapy.
+One of the hallmarks of the ongoing personalization of medicine is the emergence and development of companion diagnostics.
 CADTH explains that companion diagnostic tests assess predictive biomarkers in individuals, such as genetic variation or protein expression, to determine whether associated therapy is safe and effective to use.

 Find out how you can capitalize on these trends with ambiom and shoot us an e-mail at firstname.lastname@example.org.